 The color of this background layer will be pulled from the background color set on the target screen for your overlay.
 For mobile prototypes, please follow the steps in this article: Why is my background color wrong on my mobile prototype?

 - Under Scroll behavior, choose None to display the fully-sized overlay, or Scroll to have the overlay scrolling within a specific frame.
 With Scroll selected, you can enter the display width and height of the overlay.

 - Change additional options, as desired:

-- Reverse transition on Close link: If selected, your transition will animate on both open and close of the overlay.
+- Reverse transition on Close link: If selected, your transition will animate both when opening and closing the overlay.